 Expenses that the Company believes are eligible for this credit have been set up as receivables in the period with a reduction to the Company's research expense equal to the credit amount.
-No amounts have been recorded as receivable to date.
+An amount of \$366,098 has been set up as receivable as this amount was received after year end.
 To date, all claimed expenses relate to the Company's Phase I trial of their lead drug candidate, Metablok TM.